wynnlone/MMF2021/README.txt

 ## AW: All Weather
 Using minimum variance optimization:
-The objective is to minimize: w'*Q*w, such that w'*e = 1, and weights for every asset class are between 15% and 30%, w_i>0 for all i.
+The objective is to minimize: w'*Q*w, such that w'*e = 1, and weights for every asset class are between 15% and 30% to ensure diversification, w_i>0 for all i.
 Here Q is the covariance matrix.

 ## MV: Minimum Variance